skx/markdownshare/README.md

 Markdownshare is the code which is behind [markdownshare.com](https://markdownshare.com/), which is essentially a pastebin site which happens to transform markdown into a HTML.

+# Installation & Execution

+Providing you have a working go-installation you should be able to install this software by running:

+    $ go get -u github.com/skx/markdownshare
+    $ go install github.com/skx/markdownshare

+> **NOTE**: If you've previously downloaded the code this will update your installation to the most recent available version.

+Once installed like this you'll should find a `markdownshare` application installed in your go-bin directory.
+The application has several modes, implemented via sub-commands, run with no-arguments to see a list.

+To launch the server for real you'll want to run:

+     $ markdownshare serve [-host 127.0.0.1] [-port 3737]

 ## Storage

 Initially all user-data was stored in a local [Redis](https://redis.io/) database, but over time I've started to prefer to use redis only for transient/session-data - so the contents were moved to a local SQLite database.